Castleford Academy Trust

 Marie was also the Co-Chair of the Wakefield Learning Community; a collaborative group providing CPD, network meetings and school improvement conferences for the Wakefield District.
 Although retired, Marie still retains a passion for education, believing that all students should receive the best education possible and feels privileged to be part of the Castleford Academy Trust.

-John is currently the Resources Director at WDH (Wakefield District Housing) and has responsibility for Treasury, Finance, Accounting, Legal, Procurement, Business Strategy and Performance, Risk Management and ICT Business Systems.
-Additionally, John is also a Director of Bridges Homes (Yorkshire) LLP, a joint venture with Wakefield Council.
+John was the Resources Director at WDH (Wakefield District Housing), having held responsibilities for Treasury, Finance, Accounting, Legal, Procurement, Business Strategy and Performance, Risk Management and Information Technology Additionally, John was also a Director of Bridges Homes (Yorkshire) LLP, a joint venture with Wakefield Council.

-John is also a Director and Treasurer of Castleford Heritage Trust and is the independent member of Wakefield Council’s Audit Committee.
-John is also a Former President, Director and Treasurer of the White Rose Credit Union.
+John is also a Director and Treasurer of Castleford Heritage Trust and has additional significant experience in the voluntary sector as a former Independent Member of Wakefield Council’s Audit Committee and as President, Director and Treasurer of the local White Rose Credit Union.

 Jennifer’s considerable experience working for Wakefield Local Authority in multiple capacities affords the Castleford Academy Trust a valuable member.